shred/acme4j/src/site/markdown/usage/authorization.md

 ```

 After invoking `update()`, the `Authorization` object contains the current server state about your authorization, including the domain name, the overall status, and an expiry date.

+`update()` may throw an `AcmeRetryAfterException`, giving an estimated time in `getRetryAfter()` for when all challenges are completed.
+You should then wait until that moment has been reached, before trying again.
+The authorization state is still updated when this exception is thrown.

 ## Deactivate an Authorization